Aging And Declining Strength. Are You Slowing Down Physically And Mentally?

 The February 2003 Journal of Gerontology also showed that those who are physically fit had less age-related brain-tissue shrinkage than those less active.
 This alone should give us the motivation we need to be more active.

-Whether we decide to take a short walk 2 times a day or join a water-aerobics class the important issue is to get our bodies moving.
+Whether we decide to take a short walk 2 - 4 times per week, or join a water-aerobics class, the important issue is to get our bodies moving.
 I recently joined a Ti Chai class at our local YMCA.
 Although I enjoy this form of exercise I learned that some of the movements were hard on my knees.
 I'm learning to modify those movements to avoid knee pain.
 Be sure you do only what your body will tolerate if you take part in group activities.

 Structure of a Typical Neuron